X Development: Malta

 Malta was started in July 2017 to develop renewable energy storage systems by utilizing tanks of molten salt.
 The system works by transforming electrical energy to heat energy for storage, based on research by Robert B. Laughlin.
 Malta Inc. graduated from X in December 2018 with plans to develop a large-scale test of the technology for future commercial applications.

 Dandelion

-Dandelion was spun out as a company not under the Alphabet umbrella, aiming to sell geothermal energy systems to consumers.
+Dandelion is an American geothermal heating supplier in the Northeastern United States.
+Prior to 2017, Dandelion was part of Google X, before becoming an independent company.
+Dandelion targets providing geothermal heating and cooling (HVAC).
+The system consists of a heat pump that pipes energy to or from a house.
+In February 2019, Dandelion raised 16 million in a series A fundraising round.

 Makani

 Makani was a project that was acquired by X in May 2013 designed to produce wind energy using kites.
 The T-shaped planes are 85 feet wide and contain 8 turbines tethered to the ground.
 Compared to wind turbines, Makani's kites require 90% less material.
 In December 2016, Makani's kite became the first energy kite in the world to generate electricity.
 In February 2019, Makani was separated from X and became a subsidiary of Alphabet.

 In February 2020, Alphabet shut down Makani.
 The company said "Despite strong technical progress, the road to commercialization is longer and riskier than hoped."
 In September 2020, Makani released the Energy Kite Collection — a three-part report and accompanying collection of open source code repositories, flight logs and technical videos from the project.
 It also released Pulling Power from the Sky: The Story of Makani, a documentary on the project, and made a non-assertion pledge on its patent portfolio, allowing anyone to use its patents without fear of legal reprisal.